MLH-Fellowship/Censei/censei-backend/README.md

 - ### `POST /censorText`
     - Request Parameters
         - text : The text to be censored
+        - censor_list: list of words to be added to the list of bad words (MUST all be lowercase)
+        - white_list: list of bad words to be allowed for use (MUST all be lowercase)
     - Sample Request
         ```HTTP
         POST /censorText HTTP/1.1